 Army ROTC students who receive an Army ROTC scholarship or enter the Army ROTC Advanced Course must agree to complete a period of service with the Army.

-- You can serve full-time in the Army for three years (four years for scholarship winners).
+- You can serve full-time in the Army for four years (three years for non-scholarship Cadets).

-- Selected Cadets may choose to serve part-time in the U.S. Army Reserve or Army National Guard while pursuing a civilian career.
+- Cadets may also choose to serve part-time for six years in the U.S. Army Reserve or Army National Guard (5 years for non-scholarship Cadets) while pursuing a civilian career.

-Enrolling in the Army ROTC Basic Course does NOT involve a commitment of service to the Army unless you have received an Army ROTC scholarship.
+Enrolling in the Army ROTC Basic Course does NOT involve a commitment of service to the Army unless you have received and accepted an Army ROTC scholarship.

 Classes and Curriculum